 My primary research focuses on developing efficient, fast, and accurate numerical algorithms based on high-order discretizations

-using spectral element (SE) and spectral element discontinuous Galerkin (SEDG) approaches for solving drift-diffusion,
+using spectral element (SE) and spectral element discontinuous Galerkin (SEDG) approaches for solving turbulent flows, electromagnetic waves,

 It includes developing efficient time discretization algorithms with explicit, implicit, semi-implicit

 approaches and preconditioning techniques.